brentvblake/brentvblake/README.md

 ---

-### What Drives Me
+### About Me

-I'm all about translating innovative concepts into efficient digital solutions.
-With a solid foundation in programming, I'm eager to take on challenges that push the boundaries of what technology can achieve.
-Whether it's crafting elegant code or dissecting complex data, I thrive on the journey of continuous learning.
+I am a Final Year BSc Computer Science student and Software Developer at IQ Telemetry Ltd. My focus is on translating complex problems into practical software solutions that create a tangible impact.

-### My Toolbox
+### Professional Focus

-- **Languages:** Python, C, C++, Javascript, Dart, Typescript
+👨‍💻 As a Software Developer at IQ Telemetry Ltd (Cape Town, SA), I have been involved in designing and implementing applications that enhance operational efficiency.
+Noteworthy projects include automating RFID card scanning, optimising work apparel access, and pioneering cashless payment kiosks for the laundry industry.

-- **Web Dev:** HTML, NodeJS, Django, Docker, React
+📚 Currently in my final year at the University of London, I am immersed in advanced topics in machine learning and artificial intelligence, with an expected graduation in March 2024.

-- **Data Crunching:** Pandas, Matplotlib, Seaborn, Scikit-learn
+### Skill Set

-- **App Development:** Flutter, React Native
+- Proficient in: Python, C, C++, Javascript, Dart, Typescript
-- **Cloud Tech:** AWS, Google Cloud
+- Web Technologies: HTML, NodeJS, Django, Docker, React
-- **Extras:** Electronics, Math, Technical Drawing, CAD
+- Data Analysis: Pandas, Matplotlib, Seaborn, Scikit-learn

-### What's Next?
+- Mobile App Development: Flutter, React Native

-I'm excited to collaborate on inspiring projects and contribute to cutting-edge solutions that make a real-world impact.
-Whether you're into data, development, or diving deep into algorithms, let's connect and explore the endless possibilities of technology together!
+### Reach Out

-Feel free to reach out—I'm always up for a chat or collaboration.
+My passion lies in using technology as a tool to solve intricate challenges.
+I'm open to connecting with individuals who share this enthusiasm, whether it's discussing programming, AI, or exploring potential collaborations.
+Feel free to get in touch.